-I was actually in Dubai a couple of years ago and had planned to see the Miracle Garden in person – alas, the weather was already too hot and the garden had closed for the season by late April (when it was around 106 degrees each day).
+I was actually in Dubai a couple of years ago and had planned to see the Miracle Garden in person.
+Unfortunately, the weather was already too hot and the garden had closed for the season by late April (when it was around 106 degrees each day).

-What really sets it apart from every other garden is the creativity used to build houses, animals, and even an airplane out of flowers.
+What really sets it apart from every other garden is the creativity used to build unique structures such as houses, animals, and even an airplane – all out of flowers.

 Truly a unique experience, this tour is a must-watch.

 Bonus: 6+ More Virtual Garden Tours for You to Enjoy!

 - U.S. Botanic Garden